brkarcher/brkarcher.github.io/condor.md

 With the unholy sound this thing made at running speed, there was no doubt that her foes had noticed her.
 The only question was whether her echoing footfalls would give away her exact position or echo deceptively throughout this cavernous complex.

-It was getting warm in the suit: the integral power pack felt hot like bricks in the summer sun through the plate on her back, and the myomers driving the exoskeleton's arms and legs were likewise warming up to the power coursing through them.
+It was getting warm in the suit: the integral power pack felt hot like bricks in the summer sun through the plate on her back, and the EAPs driving the exoskeleton's arms and legs were likewise warming up to the power coursing through them.
 Sam felt thankful that the helmet lining had been thoughtfully designed to absorb the sweat on her brow.
 That would be small comfort, though, if she couldn't break through quickly to the elevator and had to play cat-and-mouse with the four armored foes.
 She'd be lit up like a Christmas tree on the thermal scanner.

-And then she had another thought: the squad of battle armor that had nearly killed her at the 'Mech elevator hadn't appeared on her thermal scan.
+And then she had another thought: the squad of battle armor that had nearly killed her at the service elevator hadn't appeared on her thermal scan.
 They must have planned to hide in the darkness of the corridor, powered down to avoid being seen.
 A clever little play, made possible by fifteen minutes of prep time.
 She thought back to the marksman who had nearly killed her.
-He had set up a firing position on that narrow sill at the top of the ladder, and he had taken Ethan full in the chest at at least 400 meters.
+He had set up a firing position on that narrow sill at the top of the ladder, and he had taken Ethan full in the chest at at least 300 meters.

 These weren't a bunch of idiot yahoos with a bone to pick.
 This was a fighting force.
-Better than periphery pirates; better, even, than most inner sphere planetary garrisons...
+Better than outland pirates; better, even, than most principality garrisons...

 She was yanked from her ruminations by an irregularity on her thermal scan.
 Down the corridor to her right, down a turn she had intended to take, she saw a red blur cross the hallway.
 She cursed: once again, she had gotten lucky.
 They were a professional, and they were running to get backup rather than take her on alone.
 Had she been unlucky, they would have been an idiot yahoo with a bone to pick, who might've taken the shot and killed her.